opendistro/for-elasticsearch-docs/docs/upgrade/index.md

 - Cluster restart upgrades require you to shut down all nodes, perform the upgrade, and restart the cluster.

   Cluster restart upgrades work between minor versions (e.g. 6.5 to 6.7) and the next major version (e.g. 6.x to 7.0).
 Cluster restart upgrades are simpler and faster to perform, but require downtime.

-New major versions of Elasticsearch generally include breaking changes.
-See [Upgrade to 1.0.0](1-0-0/) in this section for upgrade considerations.
-{: .tip }